SybexX/aioted_manager/README.md

 # AI on the Edge Device  Meter Collector Integration for Home Assistant

+The main goal of the project is to replace the mqtt gateway needed to implement "AI on the Edge Device" with home assistant

 This guide will walk you through the steps to install and configure the **"AIOTED manager"** custom integration in Home Assistant.

 ## Installation